Aakarsh-Kumar/BinaryShit/README.md

-# <div align="center"> BinaryShit </div>
+# <div align="center"> Binary Dump </div>

-## <div align="center"> The Ultimate Anonymous Shit-Dumping Platform 🚀 </div>
+## <div align="center"> The Ultimate Anonymous Dumping Platform 🚀 </div>

-BinaryShit is an anonymous platform designed for our class to **rant, share memories, and post anything freely**.
+Binary Dump is an anonymous platform designed for our class to **rant, share memories, and post anything freely**.
 Built **overnight**, it quickly became a hotspot for raw, unfiltered thoughts.
 However, with great anonymity comes great chaos—we faced **NoSQL injection, object injection, DDoS, and XSS attacks** on launch night.
-But after pulling an all-nighter securing the server, BinaryShit stood strong and remains **fully functional and attack-resistant**.
+But after pulling an all-nighter securing the server, Binary Dump stood strong and remains **fully functional and attack-resistant**.
 We’re now working on **new updates** to make it even more interactive—maybe even for a wider audience!

 ## 🚀 Features